 Excess belly fat can cause a bigger problem than making your pants tough to zip.
-It also serves as an alarm that you or your loved ones suffer from an increased risks of developing serious diseases.
+It also serves as an alarm that you or your loved ones suffer from an increased risk of developing serious diseases.
 A bulging tummy means you probably also carry extra fat around your internal organs.
 Even people in great shape have some fat that serves to cushion organs and store energy.
 Too much fat can lead to heart disease, diabetes, some kinds of cancer, and other serious health problems.

 When you reduce your waist size, you have a chance to improve your figure and your health.